- SUPPLIES USED:

 7. Incorporate your signage into your centerpiece.
 I sell a wide variety of digital quotes in my shops and one of the ways I like to use them is in my centerpieces.
 In the photo below, I created a 3-sided base paper stand and then attached a 5×7 printable quote to each side of the base.
 The centerpieces were used on round tables at a marriage retreat.
 By using a 3-sided base, it looked beautiful from every angle.
 I have also printed the quotes onto paper and attached them to long skewers.
 I put the skewers into floral centerpieces and arrangements.

-Whether you use your imagination, or borrow someone else’s, enjoy the process.
+Whether you use your imagination, or borrow someone else’s, enjoy the process as you make your own printable signs and posters.
 Your event will probably only last a few hours, but your party prep will probably take up much more of your time.
 So use the time to improve your skill set and inspire someone along the way!

 Brigitte Baer, Baer Design Studio